 Verify Configuration Manager Azure Service

-If you click Azure Active Directory Tenants, you should see Tenant name and tenant ID.
+If you click Azure Active Directory Tenants, you should see the tenant name and tenant ID.
 In addition to that, you will see the Application Name, Tenant ID, Client ID in the bottom pane.

 Create and Issue Web Server SCCM CMG Certificate Template